jvrana/Kermit/README.md

         @add_permits("3")
         def foo3(self):
             assert self.get_permits() == ["1", "2", "3"]
+            try:
                 self.r123() # only ok if called from a foo1, foo2 chain
+            except PermissionError as e:
+                print("r123 must be called from methods with permissions 1, 2 and 3"!)
+                raise e

         @require_permits("1")
         def r1(self):